Data Scientist vs Data Engineer: Major Differences

 What is a Data Engineer?

-A data engineer is responsible for designing, building, and maintaining the infrastructure that allows the collection, storage, and processing of data efficiently.
+A data engineer designs, builds, and maintains the infrastructure that efficiently allows collection, storage, and processing of data.
 Their job is crucial as they ensure that data scientists and other professionals can access good-quality data for their analyses and generate useful insights.
-They use frameworks like Apache Spark for massive-scale data processing and technologies like Docker and Kubernetes to package and deploy applications reliably.

 Main Responsibilities of a Data Engineer